reza-nasirigerdeh/dp-torch/README.md

                     --epochs 80 --run 1
 ```

-**Example3**: Train group normalized version of DenseNet20x16 with relu activation on Imagenette with cross-entropy loss function, SGD optimizer with learning rate of 1.0,
+**Example3**: Train group normalized version of DenseNet20x16 with ReLU activation on Imagenette with cross-entropy loss function, SGD optimizer with learning rate of 1.0,
 batch size of 512, epsilon of 8.0, delta value of 1e-5, and clipping value of 1.0 for 100 epochs:

 ```